MelkorBalrog/FreeCTA/README.md

 Covered malfunctions may reference other entries as mitigation.
 When a function is allocated to an active component in a reliability analysis, its malfunctions become selectable failure modes in the FMEDA table.

+### HARA Analysis

+The **HARA Analysis** window derives ASIL ratings from the safety relevant malfunctions identified in the HAZOP.
+Each row records severity, controllability and exposure values with rationales and links the result to a project safety goal.
+The ASIL level of each safety goal is automatically propagated throughout the tool so the FTA top level events and documentation stay in sync with the latest HARA results.

 ## License